 Many casual observers get hooked on amateur astronomy after a first look at Saturn through a telescope.
 More than a few have looked through my small refractor on a night of good seeing and asked of Saturn, “Is it real?”

 Oh, it’s real, all right.
 And incredibly beautiful… the color, the proportions, the apparent 3D perspective of this grand icy world.
 It is arguably the finest sight accessible with a small telescope.
 The planet reaches opposition on July 20, 2020 and will remain bright and large in a telescope over the next few months.
 Here’s how to find it and see it in a small telescope.

 The planet Jupiter is always one of the brightest objects in the night sky.
 It’s brighter than any star, and is only outshone by the planet Venus and the Moon, and, very rarely, by Mars and Mercury.
-Jupiter reaches a position for optimum viewing in a telescope once every 13 months, roughly, and it makes its latest closest approach to Earth on May 9, 2018 when the planet appears in the constellation Libra along the southern ecliptic.
+Jupiter reaches a position for optimum viewing in a telescope once every 13 months, roughly, and it makes its latest closest approach to Earth on July 14, 2020 when the planet appears in the eastern part of the constellation Sagittarius along the southern ecliptic.
 A couple of months before and after this date, Jupiter is in perfect position for viewing with a small telescope, or even a pair of binoculars.
-You can’t miss it: the planet is by far the brightest object in the southeastern sky.
-The visible face of Jupiter reveals so many interesting features in a small telescope that the planet is a favorite target for new and experienced stargazers [Read more…] about A Guide to Observing the Planet Jupiter – 2018Share This:
+You can’t miss it: the planet is by far the brightest object in the southeastern sky as night gets underway in the northern hemisphere and nearly overhead in the southern hemisphere.
+The visible face of Jupiter reveals so many interesting features in a small telescope that the planet is a favorite target for new and experienced stargazers [Read more…] about A Guide to Observing the Planet Jupiter – 2020Share This: